damianhakert/damianhakert.github.io/source/handbook/support/knowledge-base/general/customer_calls.html.md

 ### Scheduled calls

 We offer intake, upgrade and installation support for our customers.
+These calls should be scheduled via the support project [issue tracker](https://gitlab.com/gitlab-com/support/issues) using the [customer call template](https://gitlab.com/gitlab-com/support/blob/master/.gitlab/issue_templates/Customer%20call.md).

-When these requests come in, you will schedule a call/screen sharing session with them and either guide them through the upgrade process or take control of the server yourself.
+Call/screen sharing sessions involve guiding customers through the GitLab upgrade process or taking control of the customers server to perform the upgrade.
 You should make sure that the customer has a backup before you start the call, as they can take a lot of time to complete and you don't want to do them while in the call.
 You should also make sure you know as much as possible about the customer's instance as you can.